intentframe/intentframe/docs/why_trust_ai_hybrid_intentframe.md

 **“Isn’t this just AI guarding AI?”**

-That is the first thing many technical people will scream.
-Especially security people.
+That is the first thing many technical people will ask.
 Their mental objection will be:

-> “Your agent can be prompt-injected, so now you put another LLM in front of it?
-Why would that LLM not be prompt-injected too?”
+> "Your agent can be prompt-injected, so now you put another LLM in front of it.
+Why would that LLM not be prompt-injected too?"

-Your answer should be:
+The answer:

 **IntentFrame is not ‘AI guarding AI.’
 It is a hybrid control system guarding agent actions.
 The AI layers help understand ambiguous intent, but they are not the root of trust.
 The root of trust is policy, deterministic gates, typed actions, constraints, executor boundaries, and auditability.**